OliverHennhoefer/arcpy-supercluster/README.md

 ![alt text](https://github.com/OliverHennhoefer/ArcPy_Supercluster/blob/master/supercluster_result.PNG)
 *Note: Since the algorithm randomly chooses points for clustering, the results vary for every application of 'supercluster'*

 (Trial project.
-Implemented to get familiar with Python Syntax and the ArcPy interface for ArcGIS.)
+Implemented to get familiar with the python syntax and the ArcPy interface for ArcGIS.)